-Annandale.
-However some sources claim the "name is derived from the slogan or war cry of the family 'a holy day, a holy day.'"
-CITATION[CLOSE]
+Hellidey was first used as a surname in the Scottish/English Borderlands by the Strathclyde-Briton.
+The first Hellidey family lived near the mountain called, Holy Day, in the county of Annandale.
+However, some sources claim the "name is derived from the slogan or war cry of the family 'a holy day, a holy day.' "

 Early Origins of the Hellidey family

 The surname Hellidey was first found in Annandale.
 "The Hallidays of Hoddom, Dumfriesshire, were an old family there, and probably gave their name to Halliday Hill in the parish of Dalton."

 One of the first records of the family was found in 1303, when Adam de Halide was a juror on inquest at St. Andrews.
 A few years later, John Halyday was an archer of the East March in 1404 and Ambrose Halyday and David Halyday were merchants in Edinburgh in 1479.